 Of the 40,000 silver dollars imported by Macquarie, records indicate that 39,910 of each coin were delivered to the Deputy Commissary General’s Office by January 1814 with several despatched back to Britain as specimens, the balance assumed spoiled during production.

 The Holey Dollar and Dumps remained as currency within the colony until 1829.
 The colony had by then reverted to a standard based on sterling and a general order was issued by Governor Darling to withdraw and demonetise the dollars and dumps.

 The recalled specie were eventually shipped off to the Royal Mint London, melted down and sold off to the Bank of England for £5044.

 It is estimated that 300 Holey Dollars exist today of which a third are held in public institutions with the balance owned by private collectors.

 So let’s consider the 200 Holey Dollars held by private collectors.
 Are any identical?

 The 40,000 Spanish Silver Dollars imported by Macquarie were all different.
 Different dates, different monarchs, different mints and with a huge variance in quality.
 Furthermore, the application of the counter stamps by William Henshall was haphazard.

 By default therefore, each Holey Dollar is different.
 No two are the same.
 Each is unique.

-Quality is an influence on the rarity, and hence the price structure, of a Holey Dollar, as shown by the chart on the right.
+Quality is an obvious influence on the rarity, and hence the price structure, of a Holey Dollar.

-The chart on the right, details the quality variance of the 200 surviving Holey Dollars held in collector’s hands.
+The chart above details the quality variance of the 200 surviving Holey Dollars held in collector’s hands.
 Prices shown are for Mexico Mint Holey Dollars.